Written by Jerry Stern

 Don’t look like malware.
 Use strong trademarks that don’t sound like anybody else’s products, don’t look like other products, and don’t share their downloads with other products.
 Your software’s identity should be unique.
 Familiar is both boring and dangerous territory.
 Be creative, be one of a kind, and your software won’t look evil by association with malware.

-Jerry Stern is the editor of ASPects, the ASP’s Coordinator of Anti-Spyware Operations, runs PC410.com in Carroll County Maryland, and is online at www.sciencetranslations.com.
+Jerry Stern was the editor of ASPects from 1997 to 2015, the ASP’s Coordinator of Anti-Spyware Operations, runs PC410.com in Carroll County Maryland, and is online at www.sciencetranslations.com.